 Massachusetts Best Places to Retire - A Guide

 Have you thought you might retire in Massachusetts?
 This website has useful data and opinions about the best places to retire in Massachusetts, including exciting active adult retirement communities in the Bay State.
-This New England state had almost 6.5 million people in 2008.
+This New England state had almost 6.8 million people in 2015, with a median age of 39.3.
 It includes one of America's oldest cities, Boston, charming sea coast villages on Cape Cod, and rural towns in the western part of the state leading up to the Berkshire Mountains.
 Its diversity guarantees a Massachusetts community where you can be happy in retirement.
 The Wikipedia entry for Massachusetts has more facts.
+Revised Nov.
+2016.

 Boston's Charles River